blacklightpy/vaultofknowledge/Terrorism.md

 It can mean any "morally wrong" act.
 In a general sense, it is the use of intentional violence and fear to achieve political or ideological aims.

+Governments and non-state groups often use the term to abuse or denounce opposing groups.

 ## Examples